fg-research/website/docs/_sources/blog/general/posts/electricity-forecasting-chronos.rst.txt

 ==========================================
 Chronos
 ==========================================
-We use the t5-large version of Chronos (710M parameters).
+We use the t5-large version of Chronos, which includes approximately 710 million parameters.

 .. code:: python